Device management

 - -Restart the device

-- -Confirm the MQTT password has not expired
+- -Confirm the device connection password has not expired

 - -Check router/firewall settings that may block outbound connections